BUILDING, ENGINEERING & ORDINANCE DEPARTMENT

-Comprised of two divisions, the Building & Engineering Department employs one full-time employee and ten part-time employees and is entirely dedicated to enhance the quality of life of the citizens of Wayne and protect them from substandard and unsafe construction.
+Comprised of three divisions, the Department employs one full-time employee and eleven part-time employees and is entirely dedicated to enhance the quality of life of the citizens of Wayne and protect them from substandard and unsafe construction.

-The Building Division oversees all new construction and additions to existing buildings in the City, including industrial, commercial and residential properties.
-The Division also ensures that all construction meets current State of Michigan Codes, including: the Michigan Building Code, Michigan Electrical Code, Michigan Plumbing Code, Michigan Mechanical Code and the Michigan Property Maintenance Code for all new building construction and existing structures.
+THE BUILDING DIVISION oversees all new construction and additions to existing buildings in the City, including industrial, commercial and residential properties.
+The Division also ensures that all construction meets current State of Michigan Codes, including: the Michigan Building Code, National Electrical Code, Michigan Plumbing Code, Michigan Mechanical Code and the International Property Maintenance Code for all new building construction and existing structures.

 Additionally, the Building Division ensures compliance with all the local ordinances that relate to zoning, site plan approval, and dangerous buildings.
 The Division is responsible for providing inspection of all new structures and remodeling projects and assisting engineers, architects and homeowners in the preparation and submittal of plans to the City to conform to applicable codes and ordinances.

 “For Sale Inspection” - Residential Dwelling Certification Ordinance

 The City’s "For Sale Inspection" ensures that all homes which are for sale within the City of Wayne meet the minimum standards of the International Property Maintenance Code and guidelines promulgated by the Building Official.
 For additional information, please contact the Building Division at (734) 728-9100.